rotarrares/NuclearSmackdown/replit.md

 The game loop runs at 60 FPS on the server, handling population growth, resource generation, and territory management calculations.

 ### Population and Economy System
 Players manage a unified population pool distributed between soldiers and workers via ratio sliders.
 Workers generate gold passively, which funds territorial expansion and military actions.
+Population grows using the formula (sqrt(x)-(x*x)) / 2 where x is the population cap.
+The cap starts at 600 and increases by 100 per conquered tile.
 Cities increase population caps and growth rates, while ports enable maritime advantages.

 ### Territory and Combat System
 The spawn system places new players in low-density regions (typically polar areas).
 Territory expansion costs gold and follows adjacency rules.
 The tile-based system supports city construction, port building, and population distribution across controlled territories.